-We have entered into the Investors' Rights Agreement with certain of our shareholders.
-Upon the closing of this offering, the holders of a total of 17,283,006 shares of our ordinary shares, will have the right to require us to register these shares under the Securities Act under specified circumstances and will have incidental registration rights as described below.
+We have entered into the Investors' Rights Agreement with certain of our shareholders, pursuant to which as of June 4, 2019, the holders of a total of 17,792,090 ordinary shares have the right to require us to register these shares under the Securities Act under specified circumstances and have incidental registration rights as described below.
 After registration pursuant to these rights, these shares will become freely tradable without restriction under the Securities Act.